kjell/mcn-2020-git-haiku/index.md

-Won't you come and see
+Cold first winter rain
-Is also changed to another
+tolling twilight bell; Temple
-Among the flowers
+and gazes at the moon.